Take control of your investments and

 Click the images* to enlarge

 The reason for the better precision of the Warren Machine Measure is the fact that the chronological distribution of returns is taken into account and there is empirical evidence that volatility is more predictable than prices, i.e. risk is rather clustered in regimes of low or high volatility.*

 A precise Risk concept like the Warren Machine Measure allows for an unambiguous ranking of stocks in terms of their Stability.

 Due to a more precise measurement of Stability the transition to a more unstable state is much better predictable and this fact adds a new dimension to selection and timing of individual stocks.

 An investment in high-stability stocks is not necessarily pursuing the best possible returns but rather reduces the downside volatility to a large extent.
 A Best-in-Class approach to select stocks creates superior portfolios, as demonstrated below for a universe of 500 US large cap stocks.

 The track record below is calculated using adjusted closing prices, i.e. dividends are constantly re-invested.
-At the beginning of a month, the 10 stocks with the highest Warren Machine Measure (Best-in-Class) are selected for the portfolio.
+At the beginning of a month, the 10 stocks with average trading volumes of at least 100,000 and with the highest Warren Machine Measure (Best-in-Class) are selected for the portfolio.
 This portfolio is held for an entire month without any transactions.
 Transaction costs of 1% per trade are deducted.